Ensuring the voices of culturally and linguistically diverse communities are heard and valued.

 Learn more about this project

 Waterways of the West is a community visioning and engagement initiative launched by the Department of Environment, Land, Water and Planning (DELWP), to ensure iconic waterways in Melbourne’s West are protected for generations to come.
-DELWP engaged Ellis Jones to support Culturally and Linguistically Diverse (CALD) communities to engage with this process and to work with the community assembly to develop the final community vision.
+Ellis Jones was initially engaged in 2020 to organise the first phase of engagement programs with Culturally and Linguistically Diverse (CALD) communities, that would also inform DELWP’s future engagement with CALD communities.
+Once this phase was completed, Ellis Jones then conducted a research and co-design process to develop a toolkit that would guide practitioners on how to best engage with CALD communities on waterways use and management in Melbourne’s West.

 People from various cultural backgrounds live in the West of Melbourne, yet CALD communities do not commonly participate in broad-based community consultations.
-Ellis Jones led a community consultation to ensure the voices of the CALD communities were heard.
+Ellis Jones led a community consultation to ensure the voices of the CALD communities were not only heard but valued.
 The consultation focused on the communities’ current relations with and future aspirations for the Waterways of the West.
-This includes:

-- Identifying and contacting the CALD communities of the West by leveraging our established network and consulting with expert stakeholders on best-practice CALD engagement in the West of Melbourne.
+The first step was to identify and contact the CALD communities of the West.
+Ellis Jones leveraged our established network and consulted with expert stakeholders on best-practice CALD engagement in the West of Melbourne.

 - Engendered a better understanding of how CALD communities interact with the waterways now and in the future and the extent to which their priorities align with the wider community.